TheLogicMaster/switch-gdx/README.md

 ### libffi
 This is a library that has to be compiled and installed manually for Switch.
 Run this for Linux normally and on Windows under MSYS2.
-On Windows, ensure that the working directory doesn't contain any spaces.
+Ensure that the working directory doesn't contain any spaces.
 ``` bash
 git clone https://github.com/libffi/libffi.git
 cd libffi